The Goodness of Motherhood (1 Timothy 2:8-15)

 This morning we come to a very difficult passage of Scripture.
 It’s one of the most difficult verses in all of Paul’s writings to understand.
 And understanding it is only half the problem.
 It’s also one of the most difficult writings to accept.
 It seems wildly out of date and possibly even offensive to the modern reader.
 If you bristled as you read this passage, you’re not alone.

 Why would we look at this passage on Mother’s Day?
 Believe me, it’s not to offend anyone.
-It’s actually because I believe this passage provides a very needed encouragement to us today, and one that applies to everyone here.
+I think this passage gives us encouragement that we all need today.
+It applies to everyone here.

 One: Why should we look at passages we don’t like?

 We need to ask ourselves why we would even bother with a passage like this.
 Many people in fact dismiss it because it doesn’t fit with their understanding.
-They say that Paul was wrong our outdated or tied to his culture.
+They say that Paul was wrong, outdated, or tied to his culture.
 But there are problems with this view.

 Peter wrote in 2 Peter 3:16 of Paul’s writings: